Balmoral & Royal Deeside Tour

 The Ballroom is currently the only room that is open to visitors within the Castle as the other areas are private.
 The objects in the Ballroom are all brought from within the Castle for display, these are all objects that belong to the Royal Family and normally live on a wall or shelf or cupboard in one of the private rooms.

-***Balmoral Castle & Estate will close at the end of July 2023.
-This tour stop will be changed to Braemar Castle as of the 1st of August 2023.
+***Balmoral Castle & Estate will close at the end of 11th of August 2024.
+This tour stop will be changed to Crathes Castle as of the 12st of August 2024.

 Stop 2: Caigngorm National Park